endropie/mcp-setup/tests/README.md

-# MCP Framework Tests
+# MCP Setup Tests

-This directory contains unit tests for the MCP Framework.
+This directory contains unit tests for the MCP Setup.

 ## Structure